Mostafa-Samir/Mostafa-Samir.github.io/_posts/2016-9-5-ml-theory-pt1.md

 ![](/assets/images/stat_model_simplified.png)

 It's called the target function because now it becomes the target of the machine learning process.
 The machine learning process is now simplified to the task of estimating the function $f$.
-We'll later see how by this simplification we introduced the first source of error in our eventual solution.
+We'll later see how by this simplification we revealed the first source of error in our eventual solution.

 ###  The Hypothesis